skbn/tinyedit/readme.txt

 tinyedit always works internally with UTF-8.
 There are two ways to configure charsets:

 1. Default charset (Setup):
-   - Press F4 or Alt+S to open setup
+   - Press F4 or Alt+T to open setup
    - In the Editor tab, go to the "Charset" field
    - Press Enter to cycle through available charsets
    - This will be the charset used by default when saving files
    - Press F10 or S to save the configuration

-2. Temporary charset for the current file (F3):
+2. Temporary charset for the current file (Alt+C):
-   - Press F3 or Alt+C to change the read/write charset for the current file
+   - Press Alt+C (or F3 in normal mode) to change the read/write charset for the current file
    - Select the read charset (View) and save charset (Save)
    - This does not affect the global configuration, only the current file
    - If you change the read charset (View), the file is reloaded from disk with the new encoding